guidobouman/thesis/Documents/Thesis/Thesis.markdown

 // TODO

 ## Optimisations
+Now that we know about the current communication chain, what do we think could be improved, and why?

 ### Semantics
 The internet is not easily readable by machines.
 The web unfortunately is not readable like a database with structured data.
 This is because of the loose structure in HTML.
 HTML was intended to be easy to use, flexible.
 But because it's so flexible, you can omit a lot of descriptional information about your data.
 For easy machine readability, computers need context and a specified set of rules.
 If a human reads an article on the internet, he could quickly distinguish the topic, writer and other data from the text.
 On top of that, based on the websites the user was browsing before, and the context of the current one, a lot of extra information could be extracted.
 Computers don't work this way.
 By default they're not flexible at all.
 Based on the rules mentioned before, they will try to interpret the data and it's structure, and grab everything they understand.
 When there's no ruleset, the computer does not understand the information.